Dynamics and steady states of tight-binding chains in presence of isolated defects: Introduction

 Understanding the dynamics of isolated quantum systems remains a central pursuit in condensed matter and statistical physics~\cite{RevModPhys.83.863,AdvPhysics2016,RevModPhys.91.021001,Mori_2018,nandkishore2015many,essler2016quench}.
 Disorder can dramatically modify the dynamics, e.g., in lattice systems, uncorrelated site-wise disorder induces destructive interference that inhibits spreading of wave functions, leading to fundamental phenomena such as Anderson localization~\cite{PhysRev.109.1492}.
 Localization can also be induced dynamically, e.g., through the application of an external periodic field, and can even be prevented through a careful choice of the field amplitude and frequency~\cite{PhysRevB.34.3625,DUNLAP1988438,PhysRevB.37.6622}.
 Even in the absence of true spatial randomness, quasi-periodic potentials, as in the Aubry–Andr\'{e} model~\cite{Aubry1980}, can result in either an extended or a localized phase, with a phase transition between the two on tuning the amplitude of the potential.

 In the literature, the majority of theoretical and experimental work has focused on spatially-extended disorder, wherein randomness permeates the entire system and governs transport and localization properties \cite{annurev@Vojta,nonh_transport@Zhong2025}.
 By contrast, localized defects, namely, heterogeneities restricted to a few lattice sites, arise naturally in finite engineered platforms such as cold-atom and photonic lattices \cite{DynLocExp2006,Iyer2007ExactDL}.
-While established frameworks, including scaling theories of localization \cite{Abrahams1979}, flow-equation methods \cite{thomson2020dynamics}, and strong-disorder renormalization-group approaches \cite{Igloi2005}, have elucidated the role of spatially-extended disorder, the dynamical consequences of localized defects in finite isolated systems remain comparatively unexplored.
-The resulting gap highlights a significant obstacle to empirical progress and opens a timely direction for theoretical investigations~\cite{PhysRevLett.103.080404}.
+While established frameworks, including scaling theories of localization \cite{Abrahams1979}, flow-equation methods \cite{thomson2020dynamics}, and strong-disorder renormalization-group approaches \cite{Igloi2005}, have elucidated the role of spatially-extended disorder, the dynamical consequences of localized defects in finite isolated systems also play an important role in elucidating the effects of spatial heterogeneities on the transport properties of a quantum system~\cite{igloi2014evolution}.
+Here, we consider a specific aspect of this broader topic and provide a focused theoretical analysis within this setting~\cite{PhysRevLett.103.080404}.
+Our approach relies on the Schr\"{o}dinger time evolution of the wave function of the system, rather than the density-matrix master equation~\cite{hakenreineker1972,Reineker1991}, transfer-matrix method~\cite{PhysRev.131.1500}, or variational theory frameworks~\cite{verma1971} adopted in earlier works~\cite{maraddudin1971theory}.